datafaker-net/datafaker/docs/in-the-media/links.md

 # Articles and news

+**June 15, 2023**

+We published an article on DZone about major release of Datafaker 2.0, which you can find here: https://dzone.com/articles/datafaker-20

 **June 9, 2023**

 *Christophe Vaudry* started writing a French series about Datafaker, which you can find here: